Literature / The Dagger and the Coin

 - Omnicidal Maniac: According to The Apostate this is the Spider Goddess's true nature.

-- Only Known by Their Nickname: Subverted with Roach, the young Tziminae guard.
+- Only Known by Their Nickname: Subverted with Roach, the young Timzinae guard.
 He's introduced under that nickname and the main cast call him that, assuming it is his nickname of choice.
-Later on, when in Tziminae territory, they find out that his name is Halvill, and that the nickname Roach is actually an anti-Tziminae ethnic slur.
+Later on, when in Timzinae territory, they find out that his name is Halvill, and that the nickname Roach is actually an anti-Timzinae ethnic slur.
 After that, everyone makes an effort to call him Halvill rather than Roach.